StephanErb/engineering-notes/content/AlgorithmEngineering.md

 # Algorithm Engineering

 Not every algorithm or data structure that looks great in theory is also useful in practice.
-Designing fast implementations is an art that this document aims to distill a few guiding principles.
+Designing fast implementations is an art that this document aims to distill to a few guiding principles.

 ## Methodology

 In Programming Pearls, Bentley summarises different levels impacting the performance of a program.
-The lower we are in this hierarchy the lower the performance impact or improvement we can achieve.
+The lower we are in this hierarchy the lower the performance impact or improvement we can achieve:

 * Problem Definition / Requirements

+    - i.e. think end-to-end.
+Maybe we get away with solving the problem for a restricted input, or not at all.

 * System Structure / Modularisation
 * Algorithms and Data Structures
 * Code Tuning